sighupio/fury-kubernetes-dr/README.md

 2. Execute `furyctl vendor -H` to download the packages

-3. Inspect the download packages under `./vendor/katalog/velero`.
+3. Inspect the downloaded packages under `./vendor/katalog/velero`.

 4. Deploy the necessary infrastructure via terraform using the `aws-velero` terraform module: